 In addition to making shopping easier for consumers, the four top benefits of an effective PWA are described by Google using its FIRE acronym, which stands for:

 • Fast: PWAs pre-cache their pages, which can be sped up with AMP technology.
 For instance, news conglomerate Forbes’ website could take up to 12 seconds to load on mobile devices, causing about 53% of users to abandon it.
 After upgrading to a Progressive Web App, users had an improved browsing experience that resulted in 43% more sessions.

 • Integrated: PWAs feel just like a typical smartphone app and that makes navigating them easy.
 They can be installed on the user’s device and notifications will show them timely information.

 • Reliable: Progressive web applications offer a consistent experience for users even when offline, along with synchronised content on all device screens and dynamic updates.
 For example, when Starbucks launched their PWA, the number of active users doubled due to practical features on offer.

 • Engaging: PWAs can be easily paired with a variety of web components to bring your website to life.
 By integrating features like SoundCloud or YouTube videos, you can provide visitors with rich content and keep them on your site for longer.

 It’s clear that mobile shoppers prefer PWAs over native apps, but retailers will experience significant advantages as well.
 Choosing a PWA instead of a native app will allow you to:

-– Boost SEO: PWAs are SEO-friendly because they function within any browser, thus increasing the chances of a person discovering your website.
-Furthermore, their quick loading speed helps with SEO ranking on Google since faster websites rank higher.
+• Boost SEO: PWAs are SEO-friendly because they function within any browser, thus increasing the chances of a person discovering your website.
+Furthermore, the quick loading speed of a progressive web application helps with SEO ranking on Google since faster websites rank higher.